Will Antibodies After COVID-19 Illness Prevent Reinfection?

 "Because you might be immune, you might have protected yourself against the virus," she says, "but it still might be in your body and you're giving it to others."

-That would have huge public health implications if it turns out people can still spread the disease after they've recovered.
+It would have huge public health implications if it turns out people can still spread the disease after they've recovered.
 Studies from China and South Korea seemed to suggest this was possible, though further studies have cast doubt on that as a significant feature of the disease.

 Nadeau is also trying to figure out what can be said about the antibody blood-tests that are now starting to flood the market.
 There are two issues with these tests.
 First, a positive test may be a false-positive result, so it may be necessary to run a confirmatory test to get a credible answer.
-Second, it's not clear that a true positive test result really indicates a person is immune, and if so for how long.
+Second, it's not clear that a true positive test result really indicates a person is immune and, if so, for how long.

 Companies would like to be able to use these tests to identify people who can return to work without fear of spreading the coronavirus.